grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Remove support for Search on v2 blocks

 Users can no longer search blocks in v2 format.
-Only vParquet and vParquet2 formats support search.
+Only the Parquet formats support search.
 These search configuration options were removed from the overrides section:

 ```